patbaumgartner/eclipse-integration-tcserver/README.md

   The Pivotal/VMware tc Server Integration for Eclipse adds server adaptors for the Pivotal tc Server to the Eclipse JEE tooling.
-It makes it easy to deploy apps, start, debug and stop your tc Server, create new instances with various configurations, all from within Eclipse.
+It makes it easy to deploy apps, start, debug and stop your tc Server, and create new instances with various configurations, all from within Eclipse.

-  It also comes with the Spring Dashboard is an optional component, which brings you up-to-date information about Spring-related projects as well as an easy-to-use extension install to get additional tooling add-ons, like the famous Spring IDE or the Cloud Foundry Integration for Eclipse.
+  It also comes with the Spring Dashboard an optional component, which brings you up-to-date information about Spring-related projects as well as an easy-to-use extension install to get additional tooling add-ons, like the famous Spring IDE or the Cloud Foundry Integration for Eclipse.